sam0402/ArchQ/README.md

    Enter `config` command for setting kernel version, partitions, NFS client, ethernet, squeezelite and Airplay.

-7. Use `sensors` command to check the CPU temperature, that is not too high.
+7. Use `sensors` command to check the temperature of CPU, which is not too high.

 Enjoy it!　[![Donate](images/buymeacoffee.png)](https://buymeacoff.ee/samshu.tw)